Exposes enterprise access points and unmanaged devices to undetectable chip level attack.

 BLE chips provide new features, but also introduce new risks that expand the attack surface.
 This is especially true in the case of network devices, such as access points which distribute Wi-Fi on an enterprise scale, and incorporate BLE chips to allow new functionalities.
 In doing so, they become susceptible to a new range of chip-based vulnerabilities, endangering the integrity of the networks they serve.
 It is important to note that access points were already affected by over-the-air vulnerabilities in their embedded Wi-Fi chips which, unlike the BLE chips, have already been thoroughly vetted, making them less prone to such vulnerabilities.
 Although the vulnerabilities identified in this report require the BLE chip to be on, they provide a new attack surface.

-Armis continue to gauge the full reach of the vulnerabilities.
+Armis continues to gauge the full reach of the vulnerabilities.

 The Unmanaged Device Challenge